 or homes and offices that are too big or have a lot of Wi-Fi dead spots, you have two options: get a range extender or get a better solution in the form of a Wi-Fi Mesh network.

-A mesh network uses devices that blanket your office or home space with Wi-Fi signal.
-The kit includes routers or nodes, and these connect to your modem to get Internet connection.
+A mesh network uses devices that blanket your office or home space with a Wi-Fi signal.
+The kit includes routers or nodes, and these connect to your modem to get an Internet connection.

 Two of the best options available now are Google WiFi and Amplifi.

 Bottom Line Up Front: In case you don’t want to read the whole thing… I definitely prefer the Google WiFi system available here.
 If you don’t mind not having a touch screen, it’s basically identical except much less expensive than the Amplifi.

 The Main Differences Between Amplifi vs Google WiFi are: